lusterane/Reversi/README.md

 # Reversi
-A group project for my Computer Architecture class.
+A group project for my Computer Architecture class in 2017.
 Written in MIPS (assembly) language

 ## Thank you team!
 Credit is due for my group members as this was a team effort to make this project work: